Teaching Interests

 “Dr. Bagg's teaching of political theory is of the highest quality: his course has been compelling and challenging throughout the semester, both in the lectures and the reading material.
 But what I found most interesting was the way in which he tailored the papers to fit the aim of this class: with the subjects he proposed for each of them, I believe that Dr. Bagg was able to strike the perfect balance (if there's such a thing...) between knowledge and reflection.
 I would recommend this course to anyone that's not afraid to do a little reading and a lot of thinking.”

-From Capitalism and Democracy (21-student lecture / seminar, McGill: Winter 2018)
+From Capitalism and Democracy (McGill)

 "I did not consider myself a political theory sort of person before taking this class.
 Only while in the class did I realize how interesting the subject is, how important it can be, and how much I'd like to study it again.
 Dr. Bagg did an excellent job of planning course material to create a causal story / argument.
 Going to class each day feels like reading a paper with the thesis 'Democracy and Capitalism matter' and each class is a different author-based paragraph supporting the argument."